Pearl Holdings Acquisition Corp (NASDAQ:PRLH) Short Interest Up 118.2% in July

-Pearl Holdings Acquisition Corp (NASDAQ:PRLH – Get Free Report) was the recipient of a significant increase in short interest in July.
-As of July 31st, there was short interest totalling 2,400 shares, an increase of 118.2% from the July 15th total of 1,100 shares.
-Based on an average daily volume of 153,900 shares, the short-interest ratio is presently 0.0 days.
-Currently, 0.0% of the shares of the stock are sold short.
+Pearl Holdings Acquisition Corp (NASDAQ:PRLH – Get Free Report) was the target of a significant growth in short interest in the month of July.
+As of July 31st, there was short interest totalling 2,400 shares, a growth of 118.2% from the July 15th total of 1,100 shares.
+Based on an average trading volume of 153,900 shares, the days-to-cover ratio is presently 0.0 days.
+Approximately 0.0% of the company’s shares are sold short.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in PRLH.
-Aristeia Capital LLC grew its holdings in shares of Pearl Holdings Acquisition by 24.3% during the 4th quarter.
-Aristeia Capital LLC now owns 1,626,919 shares of the company’s stock valued at $16,643,000 after acquiring an additional 317,901 shares in the last quarter.
-Mizuho Securities USA LLC purchased a new position in shares of Pearl Holdings Acquisition during the 2nd quarter valued at $14,308,000.
-Cowen AND Company LLC grew its holdings in shares of Pearl Holdings Acquisition by 2,753.9% during the 2nd quarter.
-Cowen AND Company LLC now owns 1,056,173 shares of the company’s stock valued at $11,143,000 after acquiring an additional 1,019,165 shares in the last quarter.
-Picton Mahoney Asset Management grew its holdings in shares of Pearl Holdings Acquisition by 86.3% during the 1st quarter.
-Picton Mahoney Asset Management now owns 745,000 shares of the company’s stock valued at $7,777,000 after acquiring an additional 345,000 shares in the last quarter.
-Finally, Berkley W R Corp grew its holdings in shares of Pearl Holdings Acquisition by 455.0% during the 1st quarter.
-Berkley W R Corp now owns 548,984 shares of the company’s stock valued at $5,731,000 after acquiring an additional 450,074 shares in the last quarter.
-75.60% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in PRLH.
+Virtu Financial LLC acquired a new position in Pearl Holdings Acquisition in the 4th quarter valued at approximately $104,000.
+Meteora Capital LLC grew its position in Pearl Holdings Acquisition by 20.2% in the fourth quarter.
+Meteora Capital LLC now owns 14,243 shares of the company’s stock worth $146,000 after acquiring an additional 2,398 shares in the last quarter.
+Bank of Montreal Can bought a new stake in Pearl Holdings Acquisition in the fourth quarter worth approximately $162,000.
+UBS Group AG grew its position in Pearl Holdings Acquisition by 5,507.4% in the second quarter.
+UBS Group AG now owns 23,551 shares of the company’s stock worth $233,000 after acquiring an additional 23,131 shares in the last quarter.
+Finally, Karpus Management Inc. grew its position in Pearl Holdings Acquisition by 70.9% in the first quarter.
+Karpus Management Inc. now owns 30,600 shares of the company’s stock worth $319,000 after acquiring an additional 12,700 shares in the last quarter.
+Institutional investors and hedge funds own 75.60% of the company’s stock.

 Pearl Holdings Acquisition Company Profile